spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/password-field/README.md

-Displays a password filed component with show/hide password functionality.
+Displays a password field component with show/hide password functionality.